Wilsons were moving into the little town of Dexter. Just from an acreage on the outskirts, but it was the first time to move with nine children.

 Every morning, Leora burned those newspapers and put down fresh ones.
 About once a week, she’d send the kids upstairs to bed during the day to stay warm while she aired out the house, clean everything, and mop the floors with a disinfectant.

 When the stove downstairs was warm again, she’d call the kids to come down.
 Darlene said the room smelled so clean and medicine-y.
-She’s sit behind the wood stove where she felt warm and safe.
+She’d sit behind the wood stove where she felt warm and safe.

-She and Dale were second graders.
+Darlene and Dale were second graders.
 Dale developed pneumonia, a common complication with whooping cough.
 One night Clabe heard noises upstairs and found Dale nearly unconscious, with his head caught in the curves of the wrought iron headboard.
 He was too weak to help himself.

 They asked the doctor to come and check on him.
 He gave them some medicine.
 The doctor also took a look at Doris’s bloodshot eye.
 She had coughed so hard that a blood vessel had broken.
 They got drops to put in her eyes, probably boric acid.